-How Collaborative Divorce Works: FAQs
+How Collaborative Divorce Works: FAQ

-On the other hand, some couples don't have significant disagreements and can proceed with an uncontested divorce.
+Conversely, some couples don't have significant disagreements and can proceed with an uncontested divorce.
 For them, the only legal help they likely need is guidance with filing their divorce papers.

 Most people find themselves in the middle.
 They are able and willing to come to agreements outside of court but may only be able to agree on some things.
-The parties may view child custody, alimony support, and property division differently.
-However, they may not necessarily have to go to court to settle their issues.
-These couples could benefit from using the collaborative divorce process.
+The parties may view certain legal issues differently.

-Collaborative law removes disputes from the "fight and win" setting of a courtroom.
+A: Collaborative law removes disputes from the "fight and win" setting of a courtroom.
 Instead, issues are resolved in a "troubleshoot and problem-solve" environment of negotiations.
 Thus, a collaborative law divorce is a process by which parties use mediation and negotiations to settle their divorce.

 The defining characteristic of collaborative divorce is that the parties and attorneys agree not to litigate.
 Suppose one of the parties goes back on that agreement not to litigate.
 In that case, all the attorneys are still bound, and the parties who litigate anyway must find new counsel.

-The traditional divorce process is typically adversarial.
+A: The traditional divorce process is typically adversarial.
 Couples in the traditional process engage with the courts because they cannot agree on various issues in the divorce.
 They may hire attorneys to negotiate on their behalf.
-The traditional divorce process requires many court appearances.
-So going to court can be time-consuming and expensive.
-This approach often increases conflict, stress, and animosity between the parties.

 Collaborative divorce focuses on cooperation between the ex-spouses to reach a mutually beneficial agreement.
 The process involves a collaborative divorce team.
 This team often includes: